SAP-samples/cloud-extension-s4hana-business-process/mission/event_based/README.md

   ![view key](./images/EMKeyView.png)

-7. Find and copy your Enterprise Messaging token endpoint URL.
+7. Find and copy your Event Mesh token endpoint URL.
 Look for token endpoint and then copy the URL.

  ![Token Endpoint](./images/configureeventbased2.png)

-8. In your browser, open your Enterprise Messaging token endpoint url (*https:// ...
-Enterprise Messaging URL ... /oauth/token*).
+8. In your browser, open your Event Mesh token endpoint url (*https:// ...
+Event Mesh URL ... /oauth/token*).

 9. Click on view site information button (lock symbol on top left corner)and open the *certificate*